EmDrive: Theoretical inconsistencies

-All proposed theories for how the EmDrive works violate the conservation of momentum, which states any interaction cannot have a net force; a consequence of the conservation of momentum is Newton's third law, where for every action there is an equal and opposite reaction.
+All proposed theories for how the EmDrive works violate the conservation of momentum, which states any interaction cannot have a net force (i.e., the net sum of all forces is zero); a consequence of the conservation of momentum is Newton's third law, where for every action there is an equal and opposite reaction.
 Also, because force × velocity = power, any such device would violate conservation of energy when moving at a high enough velocity.
 The conservation of momentum is a symmetry of nature.

 An often-cited example of apparent nonconservation of momentum is the Casimir effect, in the standard case where two parallel plates are attracted to each other.
 However the plates move in opposite directions, so no net momentum is extracted from the vacuum and, moreover, energy must be put into the system to take the plates apart again.

 Assuming homogeneous electric and magnetic fields, it is impossible for the EmDrive, or any other device, to extract a net momentum transfer from either a classical or quantum vacuum.

 Extraction of a net momentum "from nothing" has been postulated in an inhomogeneous vacuum, but this remains highly controversial as it will violate Lorentz invariance.